 The Native American Studies (NAS) Managed Online Program offers all of the courses associated with the major requirements needed to complete the BA (with a concentration in Leadership and Building Native Nations) in an online, eight-week format.
 To qualify, students must have already completed a majority of UNM core curriculum, as well as college and minor requirements.
 A student with an associate's degree or at least 60-70 transferable college-level credit hours is ideally positioned for eligibility.
 Please see the information provided in the Degree Requirements tab.

 The major requirements for completing the BA degree in Native American Studies total 36 credit hours.
 Special course sections are scheduled for Managed Online Program students and offered on a cyclical basis.
-Department permission is required to register for the courses.
-Below is a listing of all of the required courses and the planned offerings.
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Below is a listing of all of the required courses for the program.

 UNM operates on a semester calendar of Summer, Fall, and Spring.
 Course schedules are available during each semester's registration period.
 Registration opens in early April for the Summer and Fall semesters and early November for the Spring semester.